-America’s healthcare system is a mess.
-It leaves millions uninsured, costs far more per person than any other nation, and yet Americans aren’t living longer or healthier than their comparable developed-world counterparts.
-Now is the time for a total reset and rethinking of healthcare.
+Healthcare is difficult.
+It is virtually impossible to provide affordable, universal care, while also maintaining sufficient innovation incentives.
+In America, the healthcare system leaves millions uninsured, costs far more per person than any other nation, and yet Americans aren’t living longer or healthier than their comparable developed-world counterparts.

-There are many reasons for America’s healthcare deficiencies, but today we are going to focus on one particular cause: the high cost of medical malpractice suits.
+There are many reasons for America’s healthcare deficiencies, but for today I will focus on one particular cause: the high cost of medical malpractice suits.
 In America’s litigious culture, doctors have to purchase expensive insurance plans for themselves, some costing over $200,000 a year, to protect them when sued.
 This cost is trickling down to you, your insurer, and your employer.

 Why Malpractice Suits Cost So Much

 In malpractice claims, there are typically three types of compensation or “damages,” Special, General, and Punitive.
 Special Damages are those that have a fixed dollar amount (like lost wages or medical bills).
 General Damages are those that are intangible (pain and suffering, emotional distress…etc).
-Punitive damages are intended to punish (usually a court will order punitive if the offender has been grossly or willfully negligent.)
+Finally, Punitive damages are intended to punish a defendant.
+Usually, a court will order punitive if the offender has been grossly or willfully negligent.

 Plaintiffs attorneys know this.
-They understand that even if their case is largely meritless, they can likely win a settlement because the defense will pay tens of thousands to settle early.
+They understand that even if their case’s merit is weak, they can likely win a settlement because the defense will pay tens of thousands to settle early.
 These settlements are based on the risk/cost analysis of going to trial.
 With no cap on recovery and increasingly explosive jury verdicts, this calculation is easy; open the checkbook wide and do it early.

-All of this is to say, shake down settlements, attorneys fees, and defensive medicine are running up the costs of healthcare and taking a direct bite from your paycheck.
+All of this is to say, shake-down settlements, attorneys fees, and defensive medicine is running up the cost of healthcare and taking a direct bite from your paycheck.
 This needs to change.